Starting with the PowerDNS Authoritative Server 3.4.0, DNS update support is available. There are a number of items NOT supported:

 This concludes the changes that are needed to the dhcpd configuration file.

-A number of small changes are needed to powerdns to make it accept dynamic updates from dhcpd.
+A number of small changes are needed to PowerDNS to make it accept dynamic updates from dhcpd.

-Enabled DNS update (RFC 2136) support functionality in PowerDNS by adding the following to the PowerDNS configuration file (pdns.conf).
+Enable DNS update (RFC 2136) support functionality in PowerDNS by adding the following to the PowerDNS configuration file (pdns.conf).

 dnsupdate=yes